Connect with others who understand.

 Talk With Others Who Understand

 MyBCTeam is the social network for people with breast cancer and their loved ones.
-On MyBCTeam, more than 58,000 members come together to ask questions, give advice, and share their stories with others who understand life with breast cancer.
+On MyBCTeam, more than 74,000 members come together to ask questions, give advice, and share their stories with others who understand life with breast cancer.

-Have you already undergone lymph node removal?
+Have you undergone lymph node removal?
 What advice would you share with those facing this procedure?
 Share in the comments below, or start a conversation by posting on your Activities page.

 All updates must be accompanied by text or a picture.

-Get the latest articles about breast cancer sent to your inbox.
+You'll also get the latest articles directly to your inbox.

-This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.
+This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service.

 Maureen McNulty studied molecular genetics and English at Ohio State University.
-Learn more about her here
+Learn more about her here.

 Related Articles